How to Apply for American Rescue Plan’s Restaurant Revitalization Fund

 Who’s eligible for the American Rescue Plan’s restaurant relief?

-Any food service or drinking establishment, such as a private restaurant, bar, brewery, taproom or food truck, is eligible for the restaurant grants of the relief package.
+Any food service or drinking establishments, such as a private restaurant, bar, brewery, taproom or food truck, is eligible for the restaurant grants of the relief package.

 In the first 60 days, $5 billion will be set aside specifically for small businesses grossing less than $500,000 to give smaller businesses an opportunity to secure grant funding.